arachne-threat-intel/thread/CONTRIBUTING.md

 ## Getting started
 * Is there anything we've not already said that someone needs to know to help them get started?
-* Do we need to give them instructions on setting up their dev environment for any Thread particulars?

 ## Types of contributions
 * The types of contributions we would like, such as code, documentation, bug reports, feature requests.
 Anything else?